 VP Strategic Partnerships – Latin America

-Pilar brings her background in education psychology and passion for empowering others to her role as Director of Partnership Development in Latin America.
+Pilar brings her background in education psychology and passion for empowering others to her role as VP of Strategic Partnerships in Latin America.
 She also supports pedagogy & curriculum development as well.
 With more than 15 years of experience in the educational field, she has worked in schools and higher education institutions with students, teachers and parents, both private and public sector and also at policy design level positions.

 Prior to working with ELI, Pilar worked at the Colombian Ministry of Education and was in charge of high school improvement policies and entrepreneurship culture promotion in educational environments.
 During that time, Pilar and her team designed the entrepreneurship education guidelines for schools in Colombia.